ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers: Background

-The various iterative methods follow the above computational steps and differ only in the calculation of the correction vectors.
+The various iterative methods follow the above computational steps and differ only in calculating the correction vectors.
 Among all candidate solutions, Krylov subspace approach is the standard method nowadays.
 In this paper, we focus on two representative Krylov subspace solvers -- Conjugate Gradient (CG)~\cite{hestenes1952methods} and Stabilized BiConjugate Gradient (BiCGSTAB)~\cite{van1992bi}.
-The computational kernels of these two methods are large-scale sparse floating-point matrix-vector multiplication $\mathbf{y} = A\mathbf{x}$, which requires the support of floating-point computation in ReRAM.
-This imposes significant challenges to the underlying computing hardware.
+The computational kernels of these two methods are large-scale sparse floating-point matrix-vector multiplication $\mathbf{y} = A\mathbf{x}$, which requires the support of floating-point computation in ReRAM and imposes significant challenges to the underlying computing hardware.